A1.18: Asking things

 Instruction: Choose the correct solution

-Exercise 8: Asking for things in the supermarket
+Exercise 8: Asking questions in the store

 Instruction: